theeekumar/Pewlett-Hackard-Analysis/README.md

 ![25C9CD77-D58F-4D03-9C88-22ECB03653AE](https://user-images.githubusercontent.com/92240407/150470329-72bbe43d-a5df-47e5-b53e-2755829a9fb6.jpeg)

 ## Summary
 Due to the "silver tsunami" arriving at the company, about 30% of the amount of employees will be retiring.
-This means the titles for the rows from the results we found will need t be filled.
-From the results of the Mentorship Eligibilty table, there seems to be enough qualified, retirement-ready employees in the departments to mentor th next generation of Pewlett Hackard employees.
+This means the titles for the rows from the results we found will need to be filled.
+From the results of the Mentorship Eligibilty table, there seems to be enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees.